Skip to main content

 GraphNetwork visualizationKnowledge connections

-Canvas Views vs Structured Views
+Canvas vs Structured views

-• Canvas (whiteboard, mindmap): Freeform positioning, visual relationships
+• Canvas (whiteboard, mindmap): Freeform positioning, visual relationships — backed by a Yjs document

 2. AI (How AI Assembles Bricks)